b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 🤔

-I can't explain why, but when LDS leaders use alliteration like that, it just gives me Facebook-boomer minion-meme vibes.
+I can't explain why, but when LDS leaders use alliteration like that, it just gives me Facebook Boomer minion-meme vibes.

 To be clear, Nelson in the quoted section seems to be focusing on the conditionality of *love*.
 I'm not making the argument that all blessings, salvation, prosperity etc should all be unconditional.
 While [searching for material related to this topic](https://www.churchofjesuschrist.org/search?lang=eng&query=unconditional&page=1&facet=all), I encountered many passages describing God's blessings, or the effects of Christ's Atonement as being conditional.
 I don't see those notions as problematic as love being conditional.